genestack/user-tutorials/source/guide/3e_Browsing_data.rst

 structured vocabularies to annotate your data, for example:

--  First of all, the non-hierarchical controlled vocabularies (e.g. Sex, Method, Platform fields), which are simply lists of terms;.
+-  First of all, the non-hierarchical controlled vocabularies (e.g. Sex, Method, Platform fields), which are simply lists of terms;
 -  The `NCBI Taxonomy`_ is
-   a standard hierarchical nomenclature and classification scheme for Organisms;.
+   a standard hierarchical nomenclature and classification scheme for Organisms;
 -  The `Cellosaurus vocabulary`_  we
-   used for Cell Line field - is an example of controlled vocabulary which describes all cell lines used in biomedical research;.
+   used for Cell Line field - is an example of controlled vocabulary which describes all cell lines used in biomedical research;
 -  We also applied a bunch of ontologies - `ChEBI Ontology`_, `Cell Ontology`_  - to annotate e.g. Compound and Cell type fields.